PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * .NET Aspire is a cloud-ready stack for building observable, resilient, and configurable cloud-native applications.

 * .NET Aspire provides a set of components that can be used to build cloud-native applications, including telemetry, resilience, configuration, health checks, and composition.
-It also provides many components for integrating with cloud services, such as storage, database, messaging, caching, and security.
+It also provides many components for integrating with cloud services, such as storage, database, messaging, caching, security, and so on.

 * .NET Aspire makes service discovery much easier.
 It provides a built-in service discovery mechanism that can automatically discover services using named endpoints.